cardmeister/cardmeister.github.io/README.md

 # Difference between the .min. and the .full. version

-Apart from the court images none.
+Apart from the court images there are no difference.

+It was fun (and took some time) breaking that 16 KB barrier, and helped making the full version smaller as well.

-**Use the Full version**,
+**Use the Full version**
-the Min version can be used for low-bandwidth applications.

 * **[element.card-t.full.js](https://github.com/card-ts/playingcardts/blob/master/element.card-t.full.js)**

+The Min version can be used for slow/low-bandwidth applications.

 * [element.card-t.min.js](https://github.com/card-ts/playingcardts/blob/master/element.card-t.min.js)